Updated May 2019

 CBD and recreational cannabis

 No negative interactions having been reported between CBD and recreational cannabis use.
 In fact, CBD has shown to counteract some of the negative side effects of recreational cannabis, particularly anxiety.
-Many use CBD as a useful tool for quitting or cutting back on cannabis use.
+Many use CBD bud or flowers as an alternative to cannabis when trying to quit or cut down usage.

 CBD-rich strains of cannabis are an exciting product of the CBD and medicinal cannabis movement.
 Hemp buds offer an alternative to CBD oil as a source of CBD that can be smoked, vaped or used to make edibles and ingested.